mpbauer/zhaw-issue-tracker-node-serverless/README.md

 # ZHAW Issue Tracker Server(less)

+This is the issue tracker server implementation for the ZHAW web3 module written in Node.js as a serverless application for AWS Lambda

 ## Prerequisites

 1) Node.js (8.10 or higher)
 2) Amazon Web Services (AWS) Account

 ## Local development
 For the local development of this application please run the following command:
 ```